-Rejection of any kind is hard to accept—more so if it involves money, like getting your personal loan application denied.
-Your time and effort spent preparing the requirements and waiting anxiously for the loan approval all just went to waste.
-It makes you want to demand an explanation from the bank, lashing out like that memorable scene from a local movie.
+Rejection of any kind is hard to accept—more so if it involves money.
+Case in point: a denied personal loan application.
+Your time and effort spent preparing your requirements for what you thought was the best loan and waiting anxiously for the lender's approval just all went to waste.
+It makes you want to demand an explanation of all the personal loan rejection reasons.

-Personal loan providers in the Philippines base their credit decisions on a borrower's financial information and their assessments from credit investigations and background checks.
-Of course, banks have to ensure the borrower's ability to repay a loan before giving their approval.
+Personal loan providers in the Philippines base their credit decisions on borrowers’ financial information and their assessments from credit investigations and background checks.
+Banks and private lenders typically don't disclose personal loan rejection reasons to the borrower.

-If you got your personal loan rejected by the bank, it’s likely due to one or a combination of the following reasons.
+If you received a no from a lender, it’s likely due to any of the following reasons.

 1. Insufficient Income